TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-azurecostmanagement-costanalysisorscopefunctionality.md

 'Not applicable' is used when a value is empty.
 Here are a few reasons you might see 'not applicable':<br>
 Tenant resources, which aren’t deployed within a subscription, will not have a resource group.
 This is expected.
 To validate this, download the data and review the ResourceId column.<br>
 Classic resources are not tracked with resource group.
 If you see a non-classic resource without a resource group, please contact support.<br>
 Purchases do not have a subscription, resource group, or resource assigned.
 All of these values will show 'not applicable'.
-To validate that this a mount is from a purchase, group by charge type.<br>
+To validate that this amount is from a purchase, group by charge type.<br>

 You may see an 'unassigned' location for services which are not configured with a specific location.
 They may be global services, as an example.<br>